bennettkelleyt-svg/kbennett-samples/writing-samples/case-studies.md

 <p style="background-color:#156082; color:#FFFFFF; padding:10px; border-radius:6px; font-weight:700;">
 Results at a Glance

-25% — Reduction in time spent on paperwork 70% — Reduction in interdepartmental inquiries $100,000 — Annual savings
-“Our net income is up, we are able to do more with less, and Goodwill is growing.”
+25% reduction in time spent on paperwork, 70% reduction in interdepartmental inquiries, $100,000 in annual savings “Our net income is up, we are able to do more with less, and Goodwill is growing.”
 ED O’KELLEY Senior Director of Technology Solutions, Goodwill Industries of Middle Tennessee, Inc.

 </p>